single-cell-data/SOMA/abstract_specification.md

 <!-- Note to editors: this version string is independent of GitHub release tags on this repo.
 In particular, it needs to match `get_SOMA_version()` in impls. -->

-**Status**: in active development.
-Version: `0.2.0-dev`
+**Specification version**: `0.2.0-dev`

 ℹ️ **Note**: Feedback on this spec is encouraged.
 Please [file an issue](https://github.com/single-cell-data/SOMA/issues) with any and all feedback, comments, or concerns.

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes:

-- support access to persistent, cloud-resident datasets,
+- support access to persistent, cloud-resident datasets
-- enable use within popular data-science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration),
+- enable use within popular data-science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration)
-- enable "out-of-core" access to data aggregations much larger than single-host main memory,
+- enable "out-of-core" access to data aggregations much larger than single-host main memory
 - enable distributed computation over datasets, and
 - provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").